jamiebalfour04/Useful-JavaScript-Stuff/README.md

 # UsefulJavaScriptStuff
-Just a collection of useful JavaScript
+Just a collection of useful JavaScript.
+Because why not?